Anadera18/Machine-Learnings/README.md

 # Machine-Learnings
-Record of college study of Machine Learning
+Record of my college study about Machine Learning